Updated April 2, 2021

 |Years site Active||9|

 As a comparison, we also bought an Improved Meyer Lemon from Four Winds Growers.
 Both were sold as 3 to 4 feet tall.
 The difference was staggering.
-For $10 less we got such a better tree from Four Winds Growers.
-I haven’t worked at Fast-Growing-Trees in a long time but I could never imagine a tree as bad as the one they sent me ever getting shipped out.
-Extremely disappointing.
+For $10 less we got such a better tree with a much larger root system from Four Winds Growers.

 It also motivated us to start a string of tips for buying plants online.
 Our latest post is “Never Buy a Tree Online if it Just Lists Height“.

-Fast Growing Trees has also made some updates to the look and feel of the website recently.
-Fast Growing Trees seems to have come through without experiencing too many technical issues that usually ensnare any switch like this.
-That’s a pretty big deal.
+Fast Growing Trees has also made some updates to the look and feel of the website and that is a consistent theme.
+Fast Growing Trees seems to always be testing ways to make your experience better for you.

 Fast Growing Trees features a lot of product reviews.
 Over 600 for just the Thuja Green Giant.
 It is refreshing to find a site that actually has a lot of user generated reviews and questions.
 There’s also thousands of Fast Growing Trees Google reviews with an impressive 4.6 rating.
 You can view Fast-Growing-Trees.com Google customer reviews here.